corvuscorae/170jam/README.md

 ### TODO
 - improve balancing
+    - implement shop, parts with varying prices
+    - improve income system
+    - add part-specific random events (like if headlights are out, you might get pulled over)
 - graphical indications when events are triggered
-- pull all part handling into the part entity
+- pull all part handling into the part entity (refactor)